satur-io/duckdb-php/docs/md/running-queries.md

 From DuckDB C API docs:

+!!! quote
-> The instance cache is necessary if a client/program (re)opens multiple databases to the same file within the same process
+    The instance cache is necessary if a client/program (re)opens multiple databases to the same file within the same process

 It creates a new database instance when instanceCache is true or retrieves an existing database instance.